Sukrat-Singh/heart-disease-predictor/README.md

 # Heart-Disease-Predictor

-A web application that predicts the likelihood of heart disease using machine learning.
+A web application built as an exercise that predicts the likelihood of heart disease using machine learning.
 Built with **Flask**, HTML templates, and a trained ML model.
 The app provides both a **web interface** and a **REST API** for predictions.

 ---